Time series data can occur in irregular time intervals. However, to be useful for analytics, the time intervals need to be equispaced.

 The resampling recipe transforms time series data occurring in irregular time intervals into equispaced data.
 The recipe is also useful for transforming equispaced data from one frequency level to another (for example, minutes to hours).

-This recipe automatically works on all numerical columns (type int or float) in your data.
+This recipe resamples all numerical columns (type int or float) and imputes categorical columns (type object or bool) in your data.

 Name of the column that contains the timestamps.
-Note that the timestamp column must have the date type as its meaning (detected by DSS), and duplicate timestamps cannot exist for a given time series.
+Note that the timestamp column must have the date type as its meaning, and duplicate timestamps cannot exist for a given time series.

 Number of steps between timestamps of the resampled (output) data, specified as a numerical value.

 Unit of the time step used for resampling, specified as one of these values:

 Method used for inferring missing values for timestamps, where the missing values do not begin or end the time series.
 The available interpolation methods are:

 Linear: linear interpolation